HumanOsv/Kick-Fukui/README.md

 **1)	Step Zero**

-Before starting the installation, it is important to know that SnippetKick is not a full or autonomous software; instead, it needs an assisting program to calculate energies and perform optimizations like Open Babel, Lammps, Gaussian and Mopac.
+Before starting the installation, it is important to know that Kick-Fukui is not a full or autonomous software; instead, it needs an assisting program to calculate energies and perform optimizations like Open Babel, Lammps, Gaussian and Mopac.
 SnippetKick uses these pre-installed tools for the minima local search on the potential energy surface (PES).

 **1. Installing external softwares.**